 Three great reasons to do research as an undergraduate

 Many undergraduate engineers at Rice are involved in research.
-Nearly two thirds of our students have had a research experience by the time they graduate; forty percent of those have done research for credit and forty percent have undertaken research as an extracurricular activity.
-A significant number of students have done both.
+More than two thirds of our students have had a research experience by the time they graduate.
+They have the option to do research for course credit or as an extra-curricular activity.
+Many students have done both.

 Undergraduates do research work on teams with faculty, graduate students, and postdoctoral researchers.
 They often get paid for their work.
 And there are many opportunities for research internships as summer jobs.

 How easy is it to get involved in research?
 Because most of our classes are taught by faculty rather than graduate students, undergraduates get to know their professors better, and vice versa.
-Classes are small and faculty can learn about students' strengths and interests, and students can learn about faculty research.
+Faculty can learn about students' strengths and interests, and students can learn about faculty research.
 Sometimes the faculty member will ask the student to join his or her research team, and often the student will ask to join the team.